Not-Nik/raylib-zig/ReadMe.md

 ```

 ## Technical restrictions
 Due to zig being a relatively new language it does [not have full C ABI support](https://github.com/ziglang/zig/issues/1481) at the moment.
-For use that mainly means we can't use any functions that returns structs that are less then 16 bytes large.
+For use that mainly means we can't use any functions that return structs that are less then 16 bytes large.
+Here is an incomplete list of some functions affected by this:
++ DrawCircleV
++ DrawRectangleRec
++ DrawModel and all its variations

 ## Building the examples
 To build all available examples simply `zig build examples`.
 To list available examples run `zig build --help`.
 If you want to run and examples, say `basic_window` run `zig build basic_window`